arenaxr/arena-docs/content/overview/photogrammetry.md

 -   3D model reconstruction from color and depth information

-This lab will provide practical experience using photogrammetry, you will learn more about the details later in the semester.
+This tutorial will provide practical experience using photogrammetry, you will learn more about the details later in the semester.

 **Setting up your workflow**